 ~ What We Want, Linda Pastan

-My intuition is well-developed through having been a student of Sufi meditation and dreamwork for 22 years.
-Also a trained medicinal herbalist, I bring my knowledge of herbal medicine and alternative health to bear on astrological inquiries into health situations.
+My intuition is well-developed through having been a student of Sufi meditation and dreamwork since the early 1990s.
+Also a trained medicinal herbalist, I bring my knowledge of alternative health to bear on astrological inquiries into health situations.
 My parallel career as a writer/editor helps me ground and articulate my insights so that they can be easily absorbed and understood by clients from all walks of life.

 “Diana is very bright and well-versed in astrology.
 In addition, she is highly perceptive and intuitive, with a strong spiritual base.
 She brings warmth, humor, and supportive care and compassion to her readings.” ~ Rio Olesky, Astrologer, Author, Astrology & Consciousness and Manual for the Modern Mystic

 “Thank you for the fine astrology reading!
-I have learned more from you than I ever have from other astrologers.” ~ Eleanor
+I have learned more from you than I ever have from other astrologers.” ~ EB